 I’m Wayne, a stage 4 cancer survivor and dad from the Upper Midwest.
 My head and neck cancer spread to my lungs, and I’m still in the fight.
 I’ve walked the traditional path with 70 radiation treatments, 20 rounds of chemo, a five hour radical neck dissection, and immunotherapy.
 When that wasn’t enough, I became my own patient.
 I tracked my labs and clinical data, optimized vitamin D, zinc, and magnesium, added repurposed medications, high dose IV vitamin C, and a carnivore diet.

-Six months later, two lung nodes were undetectable and two had reduced by 50 percent.
+Six months later, two lung nodes were undetectable, and two had reduced by 50 percent.

 If you’re walking a similar road or caring for someone who is, I hope my journey helps you find your way too.
 You can start with Chapter 1 of my memoir, Still Here: How Faith, Food, and Family Beat Stage Four Cancer.